Describe a story someone told you.: IELTS Speaking Cue Card

 What other stories did your grandmother tell you?

-How do you think stories impact our lives?
+How do you think stories like this impact children?

 Band 6-7